aaquib90/questit/docs/mvp-readiness-roadmap.md

    - Ensure iframe sandbox restrictions remain (no top-level navigation).

 ### 1.5 Open Questions
-- Do we need multi-language support on Tool Viewer?
+- Do we need multi-language support on Tool Viewer? → MVP ships English-only UI copy; revisit localization once creator demand is clearer.
-- Should tools support offline caching or PWA install?
+- Should tools support offline caching or PWA install? → Not for MVP—viewer stays online-only with no service-worker manifest.
 - Are we exposing API keys or storing generative outputs client-side?
-(Security review required.)
+(Security review required.) → Maintain current pattern: no secret keys in the browser bundle; published payloads stay limited to HTML/CSS/JS plus non-sensitive metadata, with a pre-launch security checklist to confirm.

 ---